texastribune/data-visuals-guides/explorers-setup.md

 ## [Schools](https://schools.texastribune.org/)

 The schools app is updated once a year, using new data from the government.
+We also update it yearly with new cohorts data.
 The code behind the app is located in this [Github repo](https://github.com/texastribune/scuole).
 The data is loaded separately in [this repo](https://github.com/texastribune/scuole-data/).

 To get this set up locally, you'll need to create a new directory on your machine.
 Then clone both of those directories into the directory you created.